leynos/concordat-vale/docs/packaging-a-vale-style-as-a-zip.md

 # Packaging a Vale style as a ZIP (with Tengo scripts & vocabulary)

-This guide shows how to ship a Vale v3 style as a single distributable ZIP that
+This guide describes shipping a Vale v3 style as a single distributable ZIP that includes:
-includes:

 - one or more styles (YAML rules);
 - Tengo scripts for custom rules and/or fix-suggestion actions;
 - vocabulary lists (accept/reject) and optional Hunspell dictionaries.

-It also covers how a consumer references the package via `Packages` + `vale sync`.
+It also covers referencing the package via `Packages` + `vale sync`.

 ______________________________________________________________________